Have a question about action mapping? Maybe it's answered here.

 In my experience, a two-hour meeting with the client and subject matter expert(s) can create the heart of the map.
 You should be able to determine a goal, identify the major actions needed to reach that goal, and begin to determine why people aren't performing those actions.

 After the meeting, you'll continue to work with the SME to analyze what people need to do and what solutions can help them do it.
 How long this takes depends on the complexity of the problem and any institutional barriers to solving it.

-The approach to scenario design that I suggest in my book and courses borrows ideas from problem-based learning, guided discovery, productive failure, and similar approaches.
+The approach to design that I suggest in my book and scenario design toolkit borrows ideas from problem-based learning, guided discovery, productive failure, and similar approaches.
 Here's some research support for these ideas.

 One of the major concerns I've heard from clients is that it's "unfair" to plunge people into a well-designed problem, such as sending them directly into a scenario without first telling them everything they might need to know.
 Another common argument is, "They'll make mistakes and only remember the mistakes, so then they'll do it wrong on the job."
 As a result, clients want to present everything first and hold people's hands.
 So first here's some research about that.

 A good first place to look is Make It Stick, a book that summarizes learning research.
 Some quotes with their Kindle locations:

 "Trying to solve a problem before being taught the solution leads to better learning, even when errors are made in the attempt." p.
 4 location 107